fabriciojf/postgresql-backup/README.md

 127.0.0.1 cms root XXXX== cmsdatabase mysql
 ```

-* In the above example, first line is generating a PostgreSQL backup and bellow a Mysql Backup.
+* In the above example, first line is generating a PostgreSQL backup and below a Mysql Backup.
 * XXXX== is the encrypted password

 ## Encrypting the password

 To register a new backup in the **register** file is necessary to encrypt the password before.
-For this, follow the tip bellow.
+For this, follow the tip below.

 Run the jar file passing the password, generating a new encrypted string.